What is A3 Problem Solving?

 A3 is based on the Plan-Do-Check-Act cycle.
 Though it appears to be a step-by-step process, the method tends to be used iteratively, with the problem and solution sections being cyclically updated.

-Taiichi Ohno of Toyota was known for not appreciating reports longer than one page, which helped the proliferation of the A3 approach within the automotive giant’s offices.
+Taiichi Ōno of Toyota was known for not appreciating reports longer than one page, which helped the proliferation of the A3 approach within the automotive giant’s offices.
+A3 is similar to the 8D report, which is also widespread in the automotive industry, even if it is usually more used in complaints management.
 Furthermore, the ability to quickly discern what a problem is and to understand its solution is true to Lean values.

 Lean emphasizes visualization, with examples in value stream mapping and Kanban’s workflow visualization, making a single-page report presenting what is going on was a welcome addition to a Lean operation.

 It is through a company’s common use of A3s to solve all problems and plan initiatives, that they in effect start to operate an A3 system thinking methodology to address difficulties, plan change, innovate, and curate logical reasoning, rooted in the company’s current needs.

 Why use the A3 approach to solving problems?